How to Become a Digital Nomad With No Experience in 2026

 That does not mean education became useless.
 But many remote-friendly fields increasingly care more about:

-- and visible proof of skill.
+• visible proof of skill

 This is why so many people search for how to become a digital nomad without a degree.
 Traditional education has become incredibly expensive in many countries, while online work increasingly rewards practical output instead of academic prestige.